(Profile #1 - 1968-1975)

 Johann eventually developed a condition where he was hounded by vivid hallucinations of his mother, always urging him to become more important and successful.
 During these schizophrenic episodes he could conduct entire discussions with his mother.

-The hallucinatory Anna kept criticizing his achievements, deflating his successes and reminding him of his failures.
+The hallucinatory Anna kept criticising his achievements, deflating his successes and reminding him of his failures.
 She perpetually refused him any chance to spin failures into more positive experiences.
 This drove Johann Fennhoff into proving his prowess in increasingly over-the-top ways.

 Get Rogers, part 1